IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 - Redis server installed.

 Steps to Set Up and Run the Project
-Navigate to the Project Directory
+1. Navigate to the Project Directory bash

-bash
 Copy code
 cd multilingual-file-manager
-Install Dependencies
+2. Install Dependencies
 bash
 Copy code
 npm install
-Configure Environment Variables
+3. Configure Environment Variables
-Create a .env file in the project root and add the following:
+Create a .env file in the project root and add the following variables:

 env
 Copy code
 DB_HOST=your_database_host
 DB_USER=your_database_user
 DB_PASSWORD=your_database_password
 DB_NAME=your_database_name
 REDIS_HOST=your_redis_host
 REDIS_PORT=your_redis_port
-Run Database Migrations (if applicable)
+4. Run Database Migrations (if applicable) bash

-bash
 Copy code
 npm run migrate
-Start the Application
+5. Start the Application
 bash
 Copy code
 npm start
 Usage
-Register a New User
+1. Register a New User
 Use the /register endpoint to create a new account.

-Log In
+2. Log In
 Authenticate your account through the /login endpoint.

-Manage Files
+3. Manage Files
+Perform file and directory operations:

 Create, read, update, and delete files and directories in your workspace.
-Change Language
+4. Change Language
-Update your preferred language using the /language endpoint.
+Update your preferred language through the /language endpoint.

-Upload Files
+5. Upload Files
-Upload files and track their progress through the provided API routes.
+Upload files and track their progress using the provided API routes.

 Testing
-To execute unit tests, run the following command:
+To execute unit tests, run the following command: bash

-bash
 Copy code
 npm test
+Test Coverage
-The tests cover:
+The tests include the following functionalities:

-User authentication.
+User authentication
-File CRUD operations.
+File CRUD operations
-Queuing system functionality.
+Queuing system functionality
-Challenges and Solutions
-1. Handling Concurrent File Uploads

 Challenge: The server experienced potential overload during multiple simultaneous uploads.
 Solution: Integrated Redis with a queuing library to manage tasks asynchronously and prevent overload.
 2. Dynamic Multilingual Support